-Name of Director MR KWEK LENG BENG MS TAN YEE PENG MR KOH THIAM HOCK MR SHERMAN KWEK EIK TSE Age 79 46 69 44 Date of appointment 1 October 1969 7 May 2014 5 September 2016 15 May 2019 Job Title Executive Director Chairman of the Board and Non-Executive and Independent Director Non-Executive and Independent Director Executive Director and Group Chief Executive Officer a member of the Board Committee ("BC") and Nominating Committee ("NC") Chairman of the Board Sustainability Committee ("BSC") and a member of the BC, Audit & Risk Committee ("ARC") and NC A member of the BC, ARC and Remuneration Committee A member of the BSC Date of last re-election as Director (if applicable) 25 April 2018 25 April 2017 25 April 2017 N.A.
-Country of principal residence Republic of Singapore Republic of Singapore Republic of Singapore Republic of Singapore The Board's comments on the re-appointment (including rationale, selection criteria, and the search and nomination process) considering the nomination of (which includes their participat especially for Directors who ha independence.
-The recommen Board for decision and thereaf these Directors, the NC took into ion and candour at Board and ove we multiple board representation dation of the NC on the annual ter tabled at the AGM for considerations of Mr Kwek election as well as the independ o account their contribution to the Committee meetings) as well as ns and/or other principal comminomination of the Directors for rederation and approval by shareh Leng Beng, Ms Tan Yee Peng, Mr ne effectiveness of the Board their time commitment tments, and also reviews their e-election is submitted to the olders.
-Whether appointment is executive, and if so, the area of responsibility Yes Executive Chairman No No Yes Group Chief Executive Officer Professional qualification and working experience and occupation(s) during the past 10 years Law degree, LL.B.
-(London) and a Fellow of The Institute of Chartered Secretaries and Administrators January 1995 - Present Executive Chairman, CDL First Class Honours degree in Accountancy from Nanyang Business School (NTU) 2010 - 2011 Principal Advisor, KPMG 2009 - 2018 Adjunct Associate Professor of NTU Bachelor of Business Administration from the University of Hawaii 2009 - 2011 Country Executive of the merged Singapore operations for both Bank of America (Singapore Branch) and Merrill Lynch Singapore 2012 - April 2016 Vice Chairman and General Manager of Bank of America NT & SA Singapore Branch (BOA) Bachelor of Science in Business Administration, majoring in Finance and Marketing with a minor in Psychology from Boston University January 2018 - Present Group CEO, CDL 2016 - Present Executive Chairman, CDL China Limited August 2017 - December 2017 CEO-Designate, CDL April 2016 - August 2017 Deputy CEO, CDL April 2014 - April 2016 Chief Investment Officer, CDL August 2010 - April 2016 CEO, CDL China Limited November 2008 - March 2015 CEO, City e-Solutions Limited, a subsidiary of CDL which is listed on Hong Kong Stock Exchange and subsequently divested by CDL in 2016 to 29 of the Annual Report.
+MR KWEK LENG BENG MS TAN YEE PENG MR KOH THIAM HOCK MR SHERMAN KWEK EIK TSE Age 79 46 69 44 Date of appointment 1 October 1969 7 May 2014 5 September 2016 15 May 2019 lob Title Executive Director Non-Executive and Independent Director Non-Executive and Independent Director Executive Director and Group Chief Executive Office Chairman of the Board and a member of the Board Committee ("BC") and Nominating Committee ("NC") Chairman of the Board Sustainability Committee ("BSC") and a member of the BC, Audit & Risk Committee ("ARC") and NC A member of the BC, ARC and Remuneration Committee A member of the BSC Date of last re-election as Director (if applicable) 25 April 2018 25 April 2017 25 April 2017 N.A.
+Country of principal residence Republic of Singapore Republic of Singapore Republic of Singapore Republic of Singapore The Board's comments on the re-appointment including rationale, selection criteria, and the search and nomination process) considering the nomination of (which includes their participat especially for Directors who ha independence.
+The recommen Board for decision and thereaf these Directors, the NC took into ion and candour at Board and ve multiple board representatio dation of the NC on the annual ter tabled at the AGM for consid- mend the re-election of Mr Kwek election as well as the independ o account their contribution to th Committee meetings) as well as t ns and/or other principal commi nomination of the Directors for re deration and approval by shareh Leng Beng, Ms Tan Yee Peng, Mr e effectiveness of the Board their time commitment triments, and also reviews their election is submitted to the olders.
+Vhether appointment is executive, and if so, the area of responsibility Yes Executive Chairman No No Yes Group Chief Executive Office Professional qualification and working experience and occupation(s) during the bast 10 years Law degree, LL.B.
+(London) and a Fellow of The Institute of Chartered Secretaries and Administrators January 1995 - Present Executive Chairman, CDL First Class Honours degree in Accountancy from Nanyang Business School (NTU) 2010 - 2011 Principal Advisor, KPMG 2009 - 2018 Bachelor of Business Administration from the University of Hawaii 2009 - 2011 Country Executive of the merged Singapore operations for both Bank of America Bachelor of Science in Business Administration, majoring in Finance and Marketing with a minor in Psychology from Boston University January 2018 - Present